dgarijo/Widoco/README.md

 The -includeImportedOntologies flag indicates whether the terms of the imported ontologies of the current ontology should be documented as well or not.

 The -htaccess flag creates a bundle for publication ready to be deployed on your apache server.

+The -webVowl flag provides a link to a visualization based on WebVowl (http://vowl.visualdataweb.org/webvowl/index.html#)

 Browser problems
 ==========